crossplane/docs/content/v1.15/software/install.md

 Set these flags either in the `values.yaml` file or at install time using the `--set` flag, for example: `--set args='{"--enable-composition-functions","--enable-composition-webhook-schema-validation"}'`.

+#### Change the default package registry

+Beginning with Crossplane version 1.15.0 Crossplane downloads packages from the [Upbound Marketplace](https://marketplace.upbound.io) at `xpkg.upbound.io` instead of DockerHub.

+Change the default registry location during the Crossplane install with `--set args='{"--registry=index.docker.io"}'`.

 ### Install pre-release Crossplane versions
 Install a pre-release versions of Crossplane from the `master` Crossplane Helm channel.